nickbock/com.homewizard/README.md

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4653ZKTPTPSLW)

+v0.1.5:
+* Added rainmeter
+* Added windmeter (Work in progress)
+* SIDENOTE just as the Energylink, heatlink etc you need to add Rain and windmeter separately.
+  Verify homewizard has its windmeter units set to km/h else you get funny measures

+v0.1.4:
+* Bug fixes

 v0.1.3:
 Energylink updates:
 * s1 and s2 are now giving information on either solar or water (whatever is connected to it)